Login with Clinika

 DXA scan

 This is a scan to assess your bone health and body composition (how much fat and muscle you have).
-The DXA scan will be done in the Education and Research centre in the Mater Hospital.
+The DXA scan will be done in a facility by trained staff.
+Your study team will give you details of where the DXA facility is located and will make arrangements for your scan.

 Fibroscan